Kim Yong-nam: Diplomatic activity

-Kim embarked on a two-week tour of Mongolia, Algeria, Egypt, Ethiopia, and Singapore on July 20, 2007.
+Kim visited Mongolia, Russia, Algeria, Egypt, Ethiopia, and Singapore in 2007.
 On March 18, 2008, he embarked on a goodwill tour of four African states.
 Arriving in Namibia on March 20, he was present for the official completion of a new presidential residence that was built by North Korea.
 He also held talks with Namibian President Hifikepunye Pohamba and signed an agreement on public health cooperation with Pohamba.
 He subsequently visited Angola, where he met President José Eduardo dos Santos on March 24, the Democratic Republic of the Congo, where he met President Joseph Kabila on March 26, and Uganda, where he met President Yoweri Museveni on March 29.
 He returned to North Korea on April 1.

 Kim also attended the 2008 Summer Olympics opening ceremony on August 8, 2008, 2014 Winter Olympics opening ceremony on February 7, 2014, 2018 Winter Olympics opening ceremony on February 9, 2018, and the 2018 FIFA World Cup opening ceremony on June 14, 2018.
 On July 14, 2009, Kim met Vietnamese president Nguyen Minh Triet on the sidelines of the 15th Non-Aligned Movement Summit in Egypt.
 Kim represented North Korea at the 2015 Victory Day parade in Moscow on May 9, 2015, commemorating the 70th anniversary of the defeat of Nazi Germany in World War II.
-He also paid an official visit to Equatorial Guinea on May 19, 2016 to attend the presidential inauguration of Teodoro Obiang Nguema Mbasogo.
+He attended the May 19, 2016 presidential inauguration of Equatoguinean president Teodoro Obiang Nguema Mbasogo.
+As representative of North Korea, he attended the investiture ceremony of Andrés Manuel López Obrador as president of Mexico on December 1, 2018.

-As representative of the Democratic People's Republic of Korea, he attended the investiture ceremony of Andrés Manuel López Obrador as president of Mexico on December 1, 2018.
+Retirement and death

-Retirement
+Kim retired on April 11, 2019, in a government reshuffle, aged 91, after almost 21 years as President of the SPA Presidium and almost 41 years as Party Politburo member (having first been elected to the body in August 1978).
+During the 2022 celebration of the Day of the Foundation of the Republic, he participated in the central concert and banquet which took place in the yard of the Mansudae Assembly Hall.
+In 2024, he attended a ceremony marking the 30th anniversary of Kim Il Sung’s death.

-He retired on April 11, 2019 in a government reshuffle, aged 91, after almost 21 years as President of the SPA Presidium and roughly four decades as Party Politburo member (having first been elected to the body in August 1978).
-During the 2022 celebration of the Day of the Foundation of the Republic, he participated in the central concert and banquet.
+According to Korean Central News Agency, Kim had been receiving treatment for colon cancer in his hospital bed since June 2024.
+He died from multiple organ failures on November 3, 2025, at the age of 97.
+KCNA also reported North Korean leader Kim Jong Un visited the bier of Kim Yong-nam to express deep condolences over his death.
+He was buried at the Patriotic Martyrs' Cemetery in Pyongyang, following a state funeral on November 5.